 You can retire if you are 55 years of age or older.

 You must provide written notice of your decision to retire or resign.
 The required notice period depends on your role:

 - Public Sector Act staff – 14 calendar days

-- teachers – 20 working days unless an earlier date is needed for superannuation purposes - if you are retiring or resigning at the end of a school year, your retirement or resignation date will be the day before term 1 of the following year
+- teachers – 14 calendar days unless an earlier date is needed for superannuation purposes - if you're retiring or resigning at the end of a school year, your retirement or resignation date will be the day before term 1 of the following year

 - ancillary staff (1 or more years of continuous service) – 2 weeks

 - ancillary staff (less than 1 year of continuous service) – 1 week.